JonEilers/analyticalgenomics.org/_pages/wetlab.md

 header:
   overlay_image: /assets/images/home/cuke1.jpg

 excerpt: "Genomics is a broad field with many fascinating topics and subfields.
-See below for my thoughts and perspectives on them. click [here](/wetlab-categories/) to sort by category."
+See below for my thoughts and perspectives on them."
 ---

 {% for post in site.posts %}